jimididit/tiktok-autoblocker/README.md

 ## Disclaimer

 This script is intended for personal use and should be used responsibly.
-The creator of this script is not responsible for any misuse or consequences arising from the use of TikTok AutoBlocker | "Let Them Eat Shit".
+The creator of this script is not responsible for any misuse or consequences arising from the use of TikTok AutoBlocker.

 ---